htsai1/SDCND-Term1-Project5-Vehicle-Detection-and-Tracking/writeup_report.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 Derived from the heat map method I mentioned above, in code cell named: "Define a Class to Store Data from Vehicle Detections", I created a Vehicle_Detect class for storing the detection rectangles of previous n frames.
 This allows me to create the heat map not from single frame but from the past n frames.
 And the threshold I defined it as at least half of past n frames have to return positive detection.
+This definetely enhance the robustness of the pipeline when processing continuous frames from the video.

 ---